Stock of the Day

 Here are some ways that investors could benefit from investing in The Hershey Company:

-• The Hershey Company recently reported earnings per share (EPS) of $2.69, exceeding analysts' expectations of $2.40, indicating strong financial performance and potential for growth.
+• The Hershey Company recently reported earnings per share (EPS) of $2.09, exceeding analyst expectations, which indicates strong financial performance and potential for growth.

-• The current stock price is $157.99, which may present a buying opportunity for investors looking to enter at a lower price point compared to its 12-month high of $211.92.
+• The current stock price is around $160, which may present a buying opportunity for investors looking for a stable investment in the consumer goods sector.

 Hershey Bear Case